 Alastair Wilson is Professor of Philosophy at the University of Birmingham.
 He works in metaphysics, philosophy of physics, philosophy of science and epistemology.
 As PI of FraMEPhys he is developing a new general framework for understanding non-causal forms of explanation as they are employed in physics.
 Prior to FraMEPhys, his research focus has been on the metaphysics of quantum mechanics, culminating in his book The Nature of Contingency which is out now with Oxford University Press.

 Katie Robertson joined FraMEPhys as a Research Fellow in October 2018, after PhD research at Pembroke College, Cambridge.
 Her main area of interest is philosophy of physics and she is currently working in the philosophy of statistical mechanics.
 Before coming to Cambridge, Katie received the BPhil at Oxford (University College) and prior to that she completed her MSci in Physics and Philosophy at Bristol.

-Noelia Iranzo Ribera is a PhD candidate within the FraMEPhys project at the Department of Philosophy of the University of Birmingham.
+Noelia Iranzo Ribera is a PhD researcher within the FraMEPhys project at the Department of Philosophy of the University of Birmingham.
 She holds a BSc in Physics from the University of Barcelona, where she followed a minor in Fundamental Physics, and a MSc in History and Philosophy of Science from Utrecht University.
 Her interests comprise mainly the fields of foundations of physics, philosophy of science, philosophy of mind and feminist epistemology.
 Causation – the common thread underlying all her research interests – is the reason why Noelia got interested in the project in the first place.
 She hopes to contribute to FraMEPhys’s research by focusing on the case study of quantum entangled systems, aiming to characterize the causal relation between entangled states of a composite system and clarify the relationship between this type of causation and the so-called ‘arrow of time’.